wikimedia/language-data/docs/user/adding_new_language.rst

 is Cyrillic (ISO 15924: Cyrl).
 It's spoken in Europe (EU).
 Its autonym is "эрзянь".

 Some languages are listed as redirects.
 In this case, the only value in the square brackets is the target language code.

-For example: fil: [tl]
+Example: ``fil: [tl]``

-This is the Filipino language, which is a redirect to Tagalog (tl).
+This is the Filipino language (fil), which is a redirect to Tagalog (tl).

-After adding a language to ``data/langdb.yaml``, run ``php src/util/ulsdata2json.php`` in the base directory to generate the ``language-data.json`` file.
+After adding a language to ``data/langdb.yaml``, run: ``php src/util/ulsdata2json.php`` in the base directory to generate the ``language-data.json`` file.
 Don't edit ``language-data.json`` manually.

+Before running ``php src/util/ulsdata2json.php`` for the first time on your machine, you also need to run ``composer install`` in the base directory to install some dependencies.
+You also need to install PHP curl support on your machine to allow downloading the CLDR language data file.